17 July, 2018

 From Inverness head west to the Isle of Skye along Lochness before heading North to the Isle of Skye.
 There are two ways to get there.
 Both take you through stunning scenery.
 The more direct round is from the Kyle of Lochalsh over a bridge via the most photographed castle in Scotland Eilean Donan Castle.
 The second and more romantic is take a car ferry from Mallaig.
 The thirty-minute crossing runs 7 times a day from March to October.

 A must-see on your 7-day Scotland itinerary: Isle of Skye

 Days 4 & 5: UK’s highest mountain

 After spending a couple of days roaming the Isle of Skye, check out Fort William and the UK’s highest mountain- Ben Nevis.
 If you have time take a trip to the coastal town of Oban before an overnight in the Glencoe area.

 Day 6 & 7: slow route back to Edinburgh

-The final 2 days of the7-day Scotland itinerary can be spent getting back to Edinburgh.
-A Stop at Loch Lomond for a picnic or Arrochar for a drop of Scotland’s favourite tipple- Whiskey would be recommended.
+The final 2 days of the 7-day Scotland itinerary can be spent getting back to Edinburgh.
+A stop at Loch Lomond for a picnic or Arrochar for a drop of Scotland’s favourite tipple- Whisky would be recommended.
 There are several options to overnight from either stopping off overnight in Glasgow or head South to the Border Region of Dumfries.
 Which leads us to the final day, heading West through the Scottish Border region stopping of in Moffat, Peebles and Galashiels to Edinburgh.